BitCurator/bitcurator-access-webtools/README.md

 BitCurator Access Webtools: Disk Image Access for the Web
 ------------------------------------
-The bca-webtools project provides simple access to disk images over the web using open source software including The Sleuth Kit, PyTSK, the Flask web framework, and postgres.

-Simply point bca-webtools at a local directory that contains raw (dd) or forensically-packaged disk images, and it will create a web portal that allows you to browse the file systems, download files, and examine disk image metadata.
+The bca-webtools project allows users to browse a wide range of file systems contained within disk images using a web browser.
+It is intended to support access requirements in libraries, archives, and museums preserving born-digital materials extracted from source media as raw or forensically-packaged disk images.

+BCA-Webtools uses open source libraries and toolkits including The Sleuth Kit, PyTSK, and the Flask web microservices framework.
+It uses PyLucene along with format-specific text-extraction tools to index the contents of files contained in disk images, allowing users to search for relevant content without individually inspecting files.

+BCA-Webtools is distributed with a simple build script that deploys it as a Vagrant virtual machine running the web service.
+It includes several sample images (in the "disk-images" directory) to get you started.

 Find out more at <http://access.bitcurator.net/>